IBM-Quantum-Technical-Enablement/quantum-enablement/README.md

 ## Installation

-The latest version of this software package can be easily installed, alongside all required dependencies, via `pip`:
+The latest version of this software library can be easily installed, alongside all required dependencies, via `pip`:
 ```
 pip install quantum-enablement
 ```